Peoria, Arizona: Everything You Need to Know

 Once those kids have made it to their careers, they’ll be able to buy a home of their own.
 Because housing prices in Peoria are some of the best in the Valley.
-The median home value is $208,000 and although you could rent a house for an average of $1,100.
+The median home value is $248,000 and although you could rent a house for an average of $1,400.
 More than 70% of resident own their homes.
 You’ll also want to check out our latest writeup on the Vistancia retirement community.

 By land size, Peoria is the fourth largest city in the state, but its population hovers around 160,000 people.
 That means there is a lot of space to explore and tons of things to do.

 The City of Peoria has set aside hundreds of acres for preservation and recreation.
 The New River Trail is part of that rec space, and it is an excellent place for families to hike.
 It offers an easy 18-mile trail, that is paved throughout, making it accessible to strollers, and wheelchairs.
 Its a vehicle free zone but you can expect to see some horses along the way.
 It parallels one of Peoria shopping and dining districts while also weaving from the bottom of the river to the tops of the banks.

 Besides New River, there are almost 30 miles worth of trails nestled in the Peoria wilderness, The Wild Burro trail is a short easy hike for families, or there’s the East Wing Mountain trail if you are looking for something a bit more difficult.